We the Nuclear Free North

 Our primary concerns

-How is consent to be defined?
-What level of consent is needed?
-Who should be consulted? - Lack of scientific evidence for safety of burial.
+How has “consent” been defined?
+Who has been consulted?
+Has the process been just and democratic? - Lack of scientific evidence for safety of burial.

 The stakes are high – can we experiment?
 A mistake could contaminate our waterways for hundreds of thousands of years. - Dangers of transportation and repackaging.